The Beach Nut: Plot

-The film opens in medias res with vacationer Wally Walrus beating Woody Woodpecker into submission on a beachfront amusement pier.
-Wally explains to the gathered crowd what happened earlier to provoke his anger:
+The cartoon begins in medias res with vacationer Wally Walrus beating Woody Woodpecker into submission on a beachfront amusement pier.
+Wally explains to the gathered crowd what happened earlier to provoke his anger.

-Wally decides to go to the beach to relax for his day off, but is constantly disturbed by surfer Woody.
+In a flashback, the walrus decides to go to the beach to relax for his day off, but a surfing Woody continually upsets him by walking over him, stealing his picnic, and building a fire next to the "NO FIRES ALLOWED ON BEACH" sign.
+Woody accidentally sets Wally's umbrella and beach chair alight, which is the final straw for Wally.
+The pair battle using the firefighting equipment, and Woody escapes by tunneling under the sand, inside a pole, and coming out of a pelican's beak.

+Wally chases Woody to the amusement pier, where the woodpecker pretends to be a palm reader.
+Wally demands to know where Woody is, and the disguised Woody hits Wally on the head with a mallet.
+Wally tries to grab at Woody behind some curtains, but crashes offscreen.
+Woody laughs, only to be grabbed by an infuriated Wally.

 Returning to the present, Wally ties Woody to an anchor and hurls him into the ocean.
 The rope snags on the pier, demolishing first the pier and then the entire marina.
 The cartoon ends with Woody swimming away toward the horizon, pursued by Wally, and both of them pursued by the other beachgoers.

 Production notes

 The Beach Nut marked the debut of Woody Woodpecker's recurring antagonist, Wally Walrus.
 Voiced by actor Jack Mather, Wally became Woody's primary rival until 1948, before being replaced with Buzz Buzzard in Wet Blanket Policy.
-Woody would lose more battles to Wally than any other of Woody's opponents.
+Woody would lose more battles to Wally than any of his other opponents.